Ex-broker charged with fraud blames sloppy paperwork

 “I was used to getting kicked around,” Diaz said.

-Prosecutors rested their case Monday morning after calling 12 of Diaz’s former clients.
+Prosecutors rested their case after calling 12 of Diaz’s former clients.

 One of them, Joseph McCloskey, testified that he invested his entire nest egg of $1.5 million with Diaz — and has since lost about $800,000 of it.
+(Diaz denied McCloskey lost that amount of money, telling jurors “that was the most bizarre statement of the trial.”)

-McCloskey said Diaz promised to put him into safe investments with guaranteed returns, including an energy exploration company and a real estate investment trust.
+McCloskey also said Diaz promised to put him into safe investments with guaranteed returns, including an energy exploration company and a real estate investment trust.
 Diaz, he said, did not explain to him that the investments were speculative and that he could lose his principal.

 McCloskey testified that he signed a series of blank forms at Diaz’s behest.
 Diaz, unbeknownst to him, vastly inflated his worth to qualify him for the investments, he said.

-McCloskey acknowledged he didn’t read the investment documents — whose fine print spelled out the risk — because “I trusted Anthony Diaz.”
+The retired teacher and real estate investor acknowledged he didn’t read the investment documents — whose fine print spelled out the risk — because “I trusted Anthony Diaz.”

+Diaz disputed he told McCloskey or any other client they couldn’t lose money.He said some of the customers who testified against him were lying or greedy.
+And he said a lot of them made money in the high-risk investments he put them in.

 The Financial Industry Regulatory Authority has already awarded some $4 million in damages to 19 former clients, but agency officials said Diaz hasn’t paid up.